sherrardTr4129/Shared-Autonomy-Telenursing-Platform/lidar_to_bump/README.md

 ![Detected Bump Angle](https://github.com/sherrardTr4129/Shared-Autonomy-Telenursing-Platform/blob/main/docs/pictures/robotAngle.png)

+Note that the threshold distance and the minimum number of consecutive bump points may need to be tweaked as needed when integrating this node into the larger system.
+Please feel free to do so at your own discretion.

 ## Subscribed Topics
 This node will attempt to subscribe to a LaserScan topic with the name "/trina2\_1/base\_scan".
 Please make sure this topic is active before starting this node.